 This was a big leap for someone who until two years ago could barely speak Jimmy’s name in our presence.

-The wedding was on Friday, September 22—what would have been my father’s 98th birthday—at the historic Avalon Hotel in old Palm Springs.
+The wedding was eight months later on Friday, September 22—what would have been my father’s 98th birthday—at the historic Avalon Hotel in old Palm Springs.
 Marilyn Monroe used to stay in the bungalow next to ours.
 We got out there on Thursday for golf with the groomsmen and the rehearsal dinner that night at Spencer’s, a very fine restaurant at a tennis club tucked up against the mountains.
 The other “old guys” Frank Schuyler, Peter Sobchak and Craig Johnson were in my foursome.
 Craig’s son Dylan was a groomsman, and the former president of the SAE house at USC a year ahead of Jimmy who was president of his pledge class in 2004.
 All the groomsmen, except for me and Nick Marietti, played football at Torrey Pines with John.
 Nick was the quarterback and a teammate of John’s at Brown University.
 Very funny guy—raised in Michigan and now lives in Chicago—who had everyone rolling in laughter with his rehearsal dinner toast.

 The weather was perfect.
 After four months of 110 and above, the temps crashed to low 80s—high season doesn’t get any better.
 Golf was fun and the tone of the weekend was established on the 15th hole of the Indian Canyon Golf Resort.
 Craig, who I hadn’t seen in probably 8 years, teed off last after the rest of missed the green badly on the 175 yard par 3.
 I remarked as his ball was in the air, “that’s on a good line.”
 I think I’m a caddy at heart.
 The flagstick was in the back and obscured by a big mound in front of the green.
 The rest of us scattered to hit second shots out of bunkers and elsewhere.
 When I finally made it to the green, the others were looking for Craig’s ball—in bunkers, long rough behind the green.
 Craig reminded me “you said it was on a good line, right?”